-These are fun game for trivia nights or fetes and you make your money by charging an entry fee.
-For trivia night setting, the winning team gets bonus points and in the fete setting, you can have a winners’ prize.
+These are fun games for trivia nights or fetes and you make your money by charging an entry fee.
+For a trivia night setting, the winning team gets bonus points and in the fete setting, you can have a winners’ prize.
 For fetes, advertise the time the race will be run and allow as many teams as you have room for.

 Your relay team can consist of 4 or more people.
 Line up the team and place a chair at the front of the line.
 Give each person an inflated balloon (or if you want to make it more challenging, have them inflate the balloon as part of the game).
 They are then required to run to a marked line and back with the balloon between their legs without dropping it.
 If they drop it, they must put it back between their legs before continuing or if you want to be nasty, start again.
 Once they return to the line they must pop the balloon by sitting on it on the chair before their next team member can run.
-First team to have all balloons popped is the winner.
+The first team to have all balloons popped is the winner.
 I guarantee you’ll have lots of laughs with this one!

 aka the Fundraising Whisperer